-September 19, 2011
+September 25, 2012

-This discussion and analysis of the San Joaquin Hills Transportation Corridor Agency's (the agency) financial performance provides an overview of the agency's financial activities for the fiscal year ended June 30, 2011.
+This discussion and analysis of the San Joaquin Hills Transportation Corridor Agency's (the agency) financial performance provides an overview of the agency's financial activities for the fiscal years ended June 30, 2012 and 2011.
 Please read it in conjunction with the agency's financial statements and accompanying notes.